solemnsky/solemnsky-haxe/README.md

 ## credits

-The Nape physics engine is sourced in /lib/, licensed under BSD.
+The Nape physics engine (by Luca Deltodesco) is sourced in /lib/ (https://github.com/deltaluca/nape).

-I intend to use Kha as well as possibly Flambe for the backends.
-Kha is sourced in /export/.
+The haxe-msgpack library (by Achmad Aulia Noorhakim) is sourced in /lib/ (https://github.com/aaulia/msgpack-haxe).

+The Kha framework (by KTX Software Development) is sourced in /export/common/kha/Kha (https://github.com/KTXSoftware/Kha).

-The logical core of the project is written in the Haxe (v3) language.
+The logical core of the project is written in the Haxe language (http://haxe.org).

 All development besides the aforementioned utilities was done by myself, Chris Gadzinski.